tuist/FileSystem/README.md

 FileSystem is a Swift Package that provides a simple cross-platform API to interact with the file system.

+## Motivation
+Why build a Swift Package for interacting with the file system if there's already `FileManager`?
+Here are the motivations:

+- Providing human-friendly errors that are ok to present to the user.
+- Integrating with [swift-log](https://github.com/apple/swift-log) to give consumers the ability to log file system operations.
+- Embracing Swift's structured concurrency with async/await.
+- Providing an API where paths are always absolute, makes it easier to reason about the file system operations.

+> [!NOTE]
+> FileSystem powers [Tuist](https://tuist.io), a toolchain to build better apps faster.

 ## Add it to your project

 ### Swift Package Manager